SAEON/mnemosyne/README.md

 # Background

-A new format for cloud-optimized, multidimensional data (Zarr), and the potential need for SAEON to host (or at least test hosting) cloud-optimized-geotiffs (COGs) makes this quick project worthwhile.
+A new format for cloud-optimized, multidimensional data (Zarr), and the potential need to host (or at least test hosting) cloud-optimized-geotiffs (COGs) makes this quick project worthwhile.

 # Usage